neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 Thus all links to SLEAP documentation in this guide refer to <https://legacy.sleap.ai/>.

-Modules for [SLEAP>=1.5.0](https://docs.sleap.ai/latest/) (PyTorch backend) will be added in future.
+Modules for [SLEAP>=1.5.0](https://docs.sleap.ai/latest/) (PyTorch backend) will be added in the future.
 :::

 If a module has been successfully loaded, it will be listed when you run `module list`,